 Composite Shingles vs. Asphalt: Which Roof Material is Right for Your Home?

-The term “composite shingles” causes genuine confusion because roofers, retailers, and manufacturers don’t always use it the same way.
+The term “composite shingles” can be confusing because roofers, retailers, and manufacturers don’t always use it the same way.
 In its broadest sense, a composite shingle is any roofing product made from a blend of materials rather than a single raw substance.
-However, the industry increasingly reserves the term for synthetic composite shingles, which are engineered from polymers, recycled plastics, rubber, and other advanced materials designed to mimic the look of slate, wood shake, or architectural asphalt.

 Traditional asphalt shingles also qualify as “composition” shingles because they combine a fiberglass mat, asphalt coating, and ceramic granules.
 This overlap explains why you’ll see “comp shingle roofing” used loosely online to describe both categories.
-For clarity throughout this guide, “composite” refers to the newer synthetic products, while “asphalt” covers standard three-tab and architectural asphalt shingles.

-Composite Shingles vs. Asphalt: A Head-to-Head Comparison
+Composite Shingles vs. Asphalt Shingles

 Composites also earn higher impact resistance and wind uplift ratings.
 Many carry Class 4 impact ratings (the highest available) and withstand wind speeds of 110 mph or more.
 Standard asphalt shingles typically top out at Class 3 impact resistance and 60–70 mph wind ratings unless you upgrade to premium architectural lines.

-Upfront, asphalt is cheaper.
+When it comes to the initial investment, asphalt is cheaper.
 Expect to pay roughly $3.50–$5.50 per square foot installed for quality architectural asphalt, versus $6.00–$9.00+ per square foot for synthetic composite shingles.
-On a typical 2,000-square-foot roof, that translates to approximately $7,000–$11,000 for asphalt and $12,000–$18,000 for composite.

 Factor Three-Tab Asphalt Architectural Asphalt Synthetic Composite